 Understanding how mushrooms are grown might help explain why they’re a controversial food in the celiac disease and gluten-disordered communities.

-Mushroom spores are grown on a compost, which varies from company to company.
+Mushroom spores are grown on compost, which varies from company to company.
 Most mushroom compost, however, is made from grains, typically rye and sometimes a combination of rye and wheat, among other compost ingredients like chicken manure, grape crushings from wineries, soybean meal, etc. (Source: Oregon State University)

-This means some mushrooms come in contact with gluten during the growing process, leaving a high potential for gluten cross contamination in the fully grown mushroom depending on the compost used by the grower.
+This means some mushrooms come in contact with gluten during the growing process, leaving a high potential for gluten cross-contamination in the fully-grown mushroom, depending on the compost used by the grower.
 This might explain why some brands of mushrooms make you feel sick while you feel okay enjoying others.